-This online course requires use of CarmenCanvas (Ohio State's learning management system) and other online communication and multimedia tools.
+The online components of this course require use of CarmenCanvas (Ohio State's learning management system) and other online communication and multimedia tools.
 If you need additional services to use these technologies, please request accommodations as early as possible.

 - CarmenCanvas accessibility (go.osu.edu/canvas-accessibility) - Streaming audio and video - CarmenZoom accessibility (go.osu.edu/zoom-accessibility)